How Long Does Sciatica Last and Effective Ways to Speed Up Recovery

 Key Takeaways

-- Acute sciatica usually resolves within weeks, while chronic sciatica can persist for months or years and requires more comprehensive management.
+- Acute sciatica often resolves in weeks, while chronic sciatica can last months or years and requires more complex care.

-- Effective treatment options for sciatica include home remedies, medical interventions like physical therapy, and, in severe cases, surgical procedures.
+- Effective treatments include home remedies, physical therapy, medical interventions, and in some cases, surgery.

 Duration of Sciatica Pain